Betta Fish

 Food breaks down and betta fish produce waste, creating ammonia – which is harmful to your fish.
 The betta fish in the photo above is suffering from fin rot.
 You don’t want your betta swimming around in dirty poop water!

 Bettas cannot sustain a healthy life by living in a vase and feeding off the roots of a plant either.
 This lack of education by owners leads to what PETA calls, “being sentenced to a dull, lonely, and slow death from starvation.”
-Bettas are carnivores and require protein, fiber and other nutrients in their diet.
+Bettas are carnivores and require protein, fiber, and other nutrients in their diet.

 Male betta fish facing each other with the words rawr written